umasreeram/fraud-detection-page.github.io/README.md

 Random forest is identical to bagging decision tree except it adds additional randomness to the model.
 While splitting a node, instead of searching for the most important feature among all features, it searches for the best feature among a random subset of features.
 Therefore, in random forest, only a random subset of the features is taken into consideration by the algorithm for splitting a node.
 This results in a wide diversity that generally results in a better model.

 In this project, we implemented random forest using the sklearn library "RandomForestClassifier" function.
 Although there are many hyperparameters that can be tuned in random forest, for the interest of time, we only focused on the main ones what can affect model performance significantly.
-See Table X.
+See Table 5.

 Random Forest was implemented on both X1 and X2 dataset.
 Refer to Table 3 for more details on different dataset.
 We observed that random forest performed on X1 slightly better than on X2 dataset with AUC-ROC score of *0.955* and *0.947* respectively.
 This was as expected since X1 has more features than X2, resulting in higher predictive power.
 Regarding to feature importance, both dataset showed relatively similar results.
 Although the relative order changed sligtly, the same features showed high importance such as "D1", "C13", "TransactionAMT_car1_addr1_mean", "C1", "D15", etc.

 **LGBM**

 LightGBM is a gradient boosting framework that uses tree-based learning by growing tress horizontally leaf wise choosing the leaf with the maximum delta.
 This can help reduce more loss than a level wise algorithm.
-The unique feature of LGBM model is that it uses**Gradient-based One-Side Sampling (GOSS)**, that splits the samples based on the largest gradients and some random samples with smaller gradients.
+The unique feature of LGBM model is that it uses **Gradient-based One-Side Sampling (GOSS)**, that splits the samples based on the largest gradients and some random samples with smaller gradients.
 The underlying assumption is that the data points with smaller gradients are more well-trained.
-Another key feature is the**Exclusive Feature Bundling (EFB)**, which investigates the sparsity of features and combines multiple features into one.
+Another key feature is the **Exclusive Feature Bundling (EFB)**, which investigates the sparsity of features and combines multiple features into one.
 It is assumed that no information loss happens, and the features are never non-zero together.
 These make LightGBM a speedier option compared to XGBoost.

 LGBM can handle large size of data and takes relatively lower memory to run, though it can result in overfitting for a small dataset.
 The LGBM classifier is becoming increasing popular because of its low memory usage and faster computational speed.
 It was first introduced by Microsoft in 2017 [4] and since then it has become a de-facto algorithm for multiple Kaggle competitions.